 In the pop-up window, choose the modifier group and click the “Advance” button.

 In the pop-up window, make sure “Is Modifier Quantity Based” is turned on.
 Then set the Maximum Selection and the Max Cancellation Credit.
 After that, click the “SAVE” button to save the changes.

 The Maximum Selection refers to the maximum number of the modifier choice that can be set for the item.
-For example, a pizza needs cheese as a modifier. if the Maximum Selection is 2, then you can add up to 2 pieces of cheese to the pizza.
-If by default 2 pieces of cheese is included in the pizza and if the customer reduces the quantity of the cheese, you will give the customer credit, and the Max Cancellation Credit will limit the max number of the credit.
+For example, a pizza needs cheese as a modifier.
+If the Maximum Selection is 2, then you can add up to 2 pieces of cheese to the pizza.
+If by default 2 pieces of cheese are included in the pizza and if the customer reduces the quantity of the cheese, you will give the customer credit, and the Max Cancellation Credit will limit the max number of the credit.